 Shopping can be divided into several categories: in the name of bargains, camaraderie, the boredom pack, the curiosity group, “I wonder what size I am now” collection, the triage trio, the demanding duo, or let’s get it over with, I can’t stand the crowds for another minute – and let’s face it, shopping with friends can be a frightening phenomenon.
 When I shop with friends, I buy clothing I would never, in my wildest dreams, consider bringing home, like the plaid linen dirndl skirt or grape poncho with tassels.
 A straight line can be drawn from the manufacturer, to the shop, to my wallet and to my closet and then slam dunked into the thrift store donation bin.

-It began on the escalator, next to the sign indicating that we have ascended to the third floor.
+It begins on the escalator, next to the sign indicating that we have ascended to the third floor.

 “Is this the fifth floor?”
 Two woman with over processed blond hair and Bermuda shorts inquire.

 I give this some thought.